mattungaro/Additional-Code-Examples/README.md

 # Additional-Code-Examples

-YCOM_2016_Data.csv - csv file used for DDL RA Coding Test.

-cost_living_homelessness.r - graphing cost of living as compared to homelessness rates.
+Cost_living_homelessness.r - graphing cost of living as compared to homelessness rates.

 leaflet2.rmd - teaching myself to use leaflet.